-… set high on the hill above Dulverton, at the end of a lane leading to the steep drive (shared with one other neighbouring property) and with fabulous views over the town and the surrounding wooded hills of the Barle valley, a beautifully and recently completely renovated, elegant, detached Victorian house.
+… high on the hill above Dulverton, at the end of a lane leading to the steep drive (shared with one neighbouring property) and with fabulous views over the town and surrounding wooded hills of the Barle valley, an elegant, detached Victorian house.
 To the front, gravelled parking and beyond this a level lawn (table/chairs) that makes the most of the wonderful views.
-From here, private footpaths lead off and crisscross the dense and steep 5 acres of mixed leaf woodland behind the house (brilliant for den building - small children must be supervised; remember your wellies).

-Inside, generously proportioned with lots of space and extremely well finished with good colours, fabrics and interesting original artwork.
-Elegant main hall off which lovely living room with woodburner in marble fireplace, chaise longue, sofas and TV/DVD.
+Inside, generously proportioned with lots of space and well finished with good colours, fabrics and interesting artwork.
+Elegant hall, off which lovely living room with woodburner in marble fireplace, chaise longue, sofas and TV/DVD.
 Family room (sofas, comfy chairs, woodburner, iPod dock) with arch to dining room.
-Newly fitted kitchen (dishwasher, larder fridge, induction hob/double oven) with large pantry (microwave, freezer).
+Fitted kitchen (dishwasher, larder fridge, induction hob/double oven) with large pantry (microwave, freezer).
 Study with desk.
-Loo (washbasin).
-Bright high-ceilinged cellar with utility room (washing machine, tumble drier, sink) and playroom with TV, Wii and table tennis.
+Loo.
+Bright high-ceilinged cellar with utility room (washing machine, tumble drier, sink) and basic games room (TV, Wii, table tennis).

-Up graceful stairs with bespoke stained glass window panels, five bedrooms – two double (5’ beds, views over Dulverton), one with en suite shower-room, another double with en suite shower-room (suite), and two twin.
-Family bathroom (suite plus bath-shower).
+Up graceful stairs with stained glass windows, five bedrooms – two double (5’ beds, views over Dulverton), one with en suite shower-room, another double with en suite shower-room (suite) and limited clothes-hanging space, and two twin.
+Bathroom (suite, shower over bath).

 Spring water.
+Arrival after 4pm.
 Damages Deposit £250.
 A fabulous, spacious and comfortable house, brilliant for families whatever the weather.